Barcelona: Recent history

-The death of Franco in 1975 brought on a period of democratisation throughout Spain.
+The death of Franco in 1975 brought on a period of democratization throughout Spain.
 Pressure for change was particularly strong in Barcelona, which considered that it had been punished during nearly forty years of Francoism for its support of the Republican government.
 Massive, but peaceful, demonstrations on 11 September 1977 assembled over a million people in the streets of Barcelona to call for the restoration of Catalan autonomy.
 It was granted less than a month later.

 The development of Barcelona was promoted by two events in 1986: Spanish accession to the European Community, and particularly Barcelona's designation as host city of the 1992 Summer Olympics.
 The process of urban regeneration has been rapid, and accompanied by a greatly increased international reputation of the city as a tourist destination.
 The increased cost of housing has led to a slight decline (−16.6%) in the population over the last two decades of the 20th century as many families move out into the suburbs.
 This decline has been reversed since 2001, as a new wave of immigration (particularly from Latin America and from Morocco) has gathered pace.

 In 1987, an ETA car bombing at Hipercor killed 21 people.
 On 17 August 2017, a van was driven into pedestrians on La Rambla, killing 14 and injuring at least 100, one of whom later died.
 Other attacks took place elsewhere in Catalonia.
 The Prime Minister of Spain, Mariano Rajoy, called the attack in Barcelona a jihadist attack.
 Amaq News Agency attributed indirect responsibility for the attack to the Islamic State of Iraq and the Levant (ISIL).
 During the 2010s, Barcelona became the focus city for the ongoing Catalan independence movement, its consequent standoff between the regional and national government and later protests.

+In July 2023, Barcelona was announced as the UNESCO-UIA World Capital of Architecture for the 2024–2026 term.
+This means it will be the hub for discussion around global challenges including culture, heritage, urban planning and architecture.
+In addition to being the capital through 2026, it will also host the UIA World Congress of Architects for that year.
+The honour is befitting of Barcelona, as its history is peppered with architectural achievement and various iconic styles and influences.
+From its ancient Roman roots, to the Gothic and Modernisme movements, Barcelona has thrived through the way it ties together architecture and culture.